 The Saint Paul Parks and Recreation Department features recreation and open space throughout the city.
-The department offers a wide variety of recreational activities and programs for children, youth and adults.
-You can subscribe at www.stpaul.gov/parks to receive up-to-date e-mail alerts on programs that may be of interest to you and your family.
+The department offers a wide variety of Parks and Recreation recreational activities and programs for children, youth and adults.
+You can subscribe at www.stpaul.gov/departments/parks-recreation to receive up-to-date e-mail alerts on programs that may be of interest to you and your family.

 The department has a customer service hotline dedicated to answering questions and concerns about city parks.
 Call 651-266-6400 during weekday business hours or leave a message after hours.
 Calls are logged and concerns forwarded to the appropriate party for resolution.
+To locate Saint Paul parks, recreation centers, activities, events, and park amenities near you, use the Park Finder mobile-friendly website to help you.